 There are two big issues with product safety:

-First, when products are recalled, the system of notifying consumers who may have purchased the item long ago isn’t good.
+First, when products are recalled, the system for notifying consumers who may have purchased the item isn’t good.

-And second, while companies test many products they sell to consumers and regulators try to make sure products are safe, the vast majority of consumer products don’t have mandatory safety standards.
+And second, while companies test many products they sell to consumers, and while regulators try to make sure products are safe, the vast majority of consumer products don’t have mandatory safety standards.

-Here are some ways to get alerted to recalls and maybe even avoid buying an inferior product to begin with.
+Here are some ways to find out about recalls and maybe even avoid buying an inferior product to begin with.

 - The government logs lists of various types of recalls online.
-Besides CPSC recalls, try recalls.gov for recalls across other consumer protection agencies.
+Besides CPSC recalls, see recalls.gov for recalls across other agencies involving food, medicine, vehicles and more.

-- Fill out online or mail-in registrations that come with products.
-Then companies can contact you in case of issues.
+- Fill out online or mail-in registrations that come with products, especially anything that plugs in, has a battery or is used by children.
+At least provide a secondary email address, if you’re concerned they’ll share your information.
+Then companies can contact you in case of safety warnings.

 - Use extra caution when buying from resale websites.
-It’s illegal for the primary or secondary platforms to sell recalled products, Individual consumers offering products for sale may not know an item has been recalled.
-Check on cpsc.gov/recalls before you buy.
+It’s illegal for any business to sell recalled products but online marketplaces often do.
+Individual consumers offering products for sale may not know an item has been recalled.

-- Use even more caution when buying products being shipped from overseas or from websites that seem unsophisticated or that give you pause.
+- Use even more caution when buying products being shipped from overseas or from websites that seem unprofessional.
 International sellers may not comply with U.S. safety standards, and unethical sellers may peddle all sorts of previously recalled or unsafe merchandise.

 - If you experience an issue with a product and want to warn other consumers and report it to regulators, you can file a report at saferproducts.gov